-Ranking in a pool is determined according to Appendix 3.
+2.1 Ranking in a pool is determined according to clause 2 in Appendix 3.

 3 CLASSIFICATION MATCHES

 - 3.1 This regulation applies only to the final classification play-off competition if it is to be played after the one pool competition. - 3.2 The teams for the classification matches will be as follows although the matches will not necessarily be played in this order: